 The Council of Institutional Investors’ and the index providers’ initiatives with respect to dual-class structures.

-Finally, this section will not be complete without noting an important initiative in which Bebchuk took a direct and active role.
-Bebchuk’s research suggested that collective action problems impede the adoption of governance improvements even when those are supported by most investors.
-This work led Bebchuk to establish and direct for three academic years a clinic at Harvard Law School, the Shareholder Rights Project (SRP), that represented several public pension funds and a foundation in submitting board declassification proposals to major public companies.
-Bebchuk’s mentee Scott Hirst was the SRP’s Associate Director, and other mentees currently in academia who worked at the clinic include Yaron Nili (Wisconsin) and myself.
+Finally, this section would not be complete without making mention of an important initiative in which Bebchuk took a direct and active role.
+His research suggested that collective action problems impede the adoption of governance improvements even when such reforms are supported by most investors.
+This work led Bebchuk to establish and direct a clinic at Harvard Law School for three academic years, the Shareholder Rights Project (SRP), that represented several public pension funds and a foundation in submitting board declassification proposals to major public companies.
+Bebchuk’s mentee Scott Hirst was the SRP’s Associate Director, and other mentees currently in academia who worked at the clinic include Yaron Nili (University of Wisconsin) and myself.

-The SRP was able to bring about board declassification in more than one hundred public companies, with most declassification resulting from agreements negotiated with these companies.
-This initiative reduced dramatically the incidence of board declassification among S&P 500 companies, moving companies to the annual elections for which there is massive support among institutional shareholders.
-The work of the SRP serves as an inspiring model for how large scale adoption of an arrangement supported by investors can in some case be produced with modest resources.
+The SRP’s efforts resulted in board declassification in more than one hundred public companies, with most declassifications resulting from agreements negotiated with these companies.
+This initiative dramatically reduced the incidence of board declassification among S&P 500 companies, with companies moving to hold annual elections, for which there is massive support among institutional shareholders.
+The work of the SRP serves as an inspiring model for how large-scale adoption of an arrangement supported by investors can, in some cases, be produced with modest resources.

 Going Forward

-As of the writing of this Essay, Bebchuk continues to be making major contributions, to be a key player in existing central debates, such as the one on stakeholder capitalism and one on index fund stewardship, and to work on joint research with his mentees.
-Therefore, although there is much to celebrate about Bebchuk’s work thus far, there are also substantial reasons to expect much from the chapters of his career that are yet to be written.
-Judging by the past, students and scholars of corporate governance have much to look forward to from these future chapters.
+As of the writing of this Essay, Bebchuk tirelessly continues making major contributions, acting as a key player in existing central debates, such as those on stakeholder capitalism and index fund stewardship, and working on joint research with his mentees.
+Therefore, although there is much to celebrate about Bebchuk’s work thus far, there are also substantial reasons to expect even more from the chapters of his career yet to be written.
+Judging by the past, students and scholars of corporate governance and more have much to look forward to.